 CIT Certification

-This certification represents a technician whose primary task is to perform basic infrastructure wiring for low-voltage technology systems in a residential or commercial setting.
+The CIT certification represents a smart home technician whose primary task is to perform basic infrastructure wiring for limited energy technology systems in a residential or commercial setting.

 Certified technicians are able to use proper tools and techniques, follow instructions per project documentation, and operate in a safe and professional manner on the jobsite.
 They understand the basic function of wiring and termination components being installed and are aware of common equipment and systems applications which they may assist with mounting and installing during later phases of a project.